maximeamsellem/Snapsoft.Dora/README.md

 # Purpose

-This application purpose is to collection data in order to report [DORA](https://dora.dev/) metrics.
+This application purpose is to collect data in order to report [DORA](https://dora.dev/) metrics in an organization.

 # Context